divavj/UI-UX/README.md

-The first Mobile app prototype build using FIGMA
+Mobile app prototype build using FIGMA

 ⭐A music app similar to spotify